nbeversl/urtext_docs/README.md

 To insert a timestamp in Sublime, press Control-Shift-O.

-Node timestamps are part of metadata (see Metadata"Node Metadata").
+Node timestamps are part of metadata (see Metadata[Node Metadata](#node-metadata)).
 Urtext also utilizes a "loose" parsing of inline timestamps, meaning they can be placed anywhere and will be recognized and parsed.

 Timestamps are read and written utilizing Python's `strftime` directives.
 The default format is: